barbosm/insidethefabricv2/docs/reference/firewall_address.md

-# Firewall Objects
+# Firewall Address

-Create objects that can be used in firewall policies.
+Create addresses that can be used in firewall policies.

 ## Versions